shahat98/Fatoura-Backend-Software-Engineer-Task/README.md

 * Password reset.
 * Update user data.

-### Things i learned during the coarse of this task :
+### Things i learned during the course  of this task :
-* I start to learn Node.js and this task was a good practice for the begining.
+* I restart to learn Node.js and this task was a good practice for the begining.